 Being diagnosed with breast cancer can feel like walking through a spider web—you want it off immediately, and thus it’s tempting to flail about trying to shake it off.
 It’s an analogy we once heard from one of our patients, and it couldn’t be more spot on.
 Receiving the bad news of breast cancer takes a toll on a person physically, mentally, and emotionally.
 This results in feelings of anxiety and desperation to put an end to the disease.
-Understanding that this is an overwhelming time for anyone diagnosed with breast cancer, Dr. Hunsicker has made it a goal to help women through this time, offering the information and guidance they need to not only beat cancer, but to thrive and enjoy life once the battle is won.
+Understanding that this is an overwhelming time for anyone diagnosed with breast cancer, Dr. Hunsicker and Dr. Nguyen have made it a goal to help women through this time, offering the information and guidance they need to not only beat cancer, but to thrive and enjoy life once the battle is won.
 As a board certified plastic and reconstructive surgeon, Dr. Hunsicker has been a pioneer in reconstructive breast surgery for more than a decade.
 Throughout this time, she has refined the process to help give women their bodies and their lives back after breast cancer surgery.
-Whether you have had or are preparing for a lumpectomy, mastectomy, or other breast cancer treatment, Dr. Hunsicker will work closely with you to develop a personalized breast reconstruction plan designed to restore your figure and renew your self-confidence.
+Whether you have had or are preparing for a lumpectomy, mastectomy, or other breast cancer treatment, Dr. Hunsicker and Dr. Nguyen will work closely with you to develop a personalized breast reconstruction plan designed to restore your figure and renew your self-confidence.
 To help women get through the road between diagnosis and breast cancer surgery, Dr. Hunsicker has developed a process with an emphasis on a happy and healthy life after breast cancer.

-Dr. Hunsicker starts by sending her patients to physical therapy before their breast cancer surgery.
+Dr. Hunsicker and Dr. Nguyen starts by sending their patients to physical therapy before their breast cancer surgery.
 This helps establish a baseline for strength and range of motion and will allow patients to start physical therapy (about three weeks post-op) with a goal in mind.
 Having a set baseline helps motivate patients so they are able to return to full health as quickly as possible.
 Effective physical therapy can help you feel like your old self again and adjust to the changes in your figure.
 Click here for additional information on breast cancer rehabilitation at Oncology Rehab.

 Food is medicine.
 All of our patients are given the opportunity to have nutritional counseling in preparation for their surgery.
 We also recommend patients drink our Revalla green smoothie for the weeks prior to and after their surgery—packed with all the ingredients you need for a strong immune system and welcome energy boost.